How did Fort Lauderdale suspect get gun back?

 Authorities were so concerned when Esteban Santiago visited the FBI Anchorage, Alaska, office in November that they confiscated his gun and ordered a mental health evaluation.
 A month later, Santiago retrieved the weapon from police headquarters.

-Last week, Estaban, 26, used that same gun, law enforcement sources said, to kill five people and wound several others at Fort Lauderdale-Hollywood International Airport.
+Last week, Santiago, 26, used that same gun, law enforcement sources said, to kill five people and wound several others at Fort Lauderdale-Hollywood International Airport.
 Santiago confessed to planning the assault, according to court papers.

 As authorities work to pinpoint Santiago's motive, others are asking another question: Why did the suspected gunman still have his firearm?